LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 API v2 give 5 modes with there specific command and some general command.

+HAMP, HDSP and HSSP mode must be set prior to send their commands.
+Otherwise, an error will by throw by the server.

-There is the listing as code in my class HandyHTTPConnection.cs
+There is the listing as code in my class HandyHTTPConnection.cs :

 - Handy Alternate Motion Protocol (HAMP) operations :
     -   HAMP_Start